humanwhocodes/humanwhocodes.com/src/pages/_posts/2004-11-19-google-scholar.md

 According to <a title="Google Scholar is Born" rel="external" href="http://www.resourceshelf.com/2004/11/wow-its-google-scholar.html ">ResourceShelf</a>, Google Scholar works by identifying scholarly articles on the Web and searches only those articles.
 Exactly how Google determines what is a scholarly article is unknown, as is its usefulness compared to more targeted search engines such as <a title="EBSCO" rel="external" href="http://www.ebsco.com">EBSCO</a>, which is used by most colleges and libraries.

 Being a current college student (my <acronym title="Master's in Business Administration">MBA</acronym> concludes next May), I find locating scholarly material on non-traditional topics very difficult.
-I&#8217;ll be very interested to see if Google can make this process any easier.
+I'll be very interested to see if Google can make this process any easier.